MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 manager: shellyha
 ---

-# Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal
+# Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal for audience insights

 Automated tools that use Azure services should always have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure offers service principals.
 Read on to learn how to connect audience insights with an Azure Data Lake Storage Gen2 account using an Azure service principal instead of storage account keys.